pepfar-datim/DATIM-MER-METADATA/fy2020_results/README.md

 ## MER 2.4 (Results FY2020) Jan 3, 2020 Release Notes

-**WARNING: LOADING THESE FILES INTO AN EXISTING DHIS 2 DATABASE MAY CAUSE SYSTEM CORRUPTION** These files are intended strictly for use in a testing environment, and should not be used in an existing production system.
+**WARNING: LOADING THESE FILES INTO AN EXISTING DHIS 2 DATABASE MAY CAUSE SYSTEM CORRUPTION.** These files are intended strictly for use in a testing environment, and should not be used in an existing production system.

 **Pulled from version:** 2.30.eeb5cb9